 Check Out the Local Farmers Market

 Every weekend a lively little farmers market pops up in the small alley beside St. Nicholas Cathedral.
 From fresh fruit and vegetables to homemade bread and jams, arts and crafts, and even puppies needing a home.
 You can find all kinds of things here and it’s a lively place to explore part of the local life.
 The market is open from 8:30am-6:30pm on Saturdays, and from 2pm-6pm on Sundays.
 Of course, it’s best to get there early.

 Flip Through the Finds at Charlie Byrne’s Bookshop

 If you love books, then you can’t visit Galway without stepping foot into Charlie Byrne’s.
 This bookstore is filled with everything and anything you can find.
 There are over 100 000 new, used, and bargain books for sale on every topic you can think of.
 Staff are friendly and welcoming and don’t mind you browsing.
 Charlie Byrne’s Bookshop can be found on Middle Street and is open from 9am-6pm (12-6 on Sundays) and is definitely one of my favourite things to do in Galway.

-What are your favourite free activities to do in Galway?
+What are your favourite free things to do in Galway?